 Anytime of year is a great time to visit the California Trail Interpretive Center, but especially informative during the annual California Trail Days.
-Typically held during the first weekend of June, visitors can count on experiencing the 1850 Wagon Encampment and enjoy various musical performances, historic displays, special presentations, and activities the whole family will love.
+Typically held in late May or early June, visitors can count on experiencing the 1850 Wagon Encampment and enjoy various musical performances, historic displays, special presentations, and activities the whole family will love.
 The Interpretive Center does a fine job at providing information about what it was like to survive the California Trail 170 years ago, but the performances and activities highlighted at California Trail Days allows you to be part of that reenactment, helping to further understand exactly what it was like to live on the Trail many decades ago.

 The California Trail Center is physically located just off I-80, at Hunter Exit 292, two miles north of the west end of the Hastings Cutoff (which made the Donner Party one of the most famous overland groups of all time) and two miles east of the Greenhorn Cutoff on the California Trail, eight miles west of Elko.

 Admission to the California Trail Interpretive Center: FREE

 Open year round, Wednesday thru Sunday from 9:00 a.m. – 4:30 p.m.